evgeniums/cpp-validator/docs/index.md

 - *grammatical categories* of *preceding phrase* that should be use to select *current phrase*;
 - *grammatical categories* of *current phrase* that should be used for translation of the *successive phrase*.

 *Grammatical categories* of the latter type are stored within current `concrete_phrase`. *Grammatical categories* of the former type are used as selectors of the most suitable phrase translation of given string in the `phrase_translator`.
 Translator will select the phrase with the maximum number of matching grammatical categories of the former type.
+See examples in [Adding new locale](#adding-new-locale).

 #### Repository of translators